Discover RHODE ISLAND

 Our Rhode Island Wine Travel Guide shares a brief history of the wine region, terroir, where to sip, where to stay and things to do beyond the vines.

-GETTING TO RHODE ISLAND WINE COUNTRY?
+WHERE IS RHODE ISLAND WINE COUNTRY?

-BEST TIME TO VISIT
+BEST TIMES TO VISIT

 Rhode Island boasts temperate weather all year round thanks to its low elevation, proximity to the ocean, and warm ocean currents flowing north from the Caribbean.
 Winter can be chilly with snowy days and summer can be hot and humid.
 Plunked at the mouth of the Providence River at the west end of Narragansett Bay, Providence is one of the sailing capitals of the world.
 Spring and summertime call for water sports alongside vineyard tours.
+Visit the state each season but flock to Rhode Island in the late summer and autumn for its scenic and colorful countryside and throughout the spring and summer for beach and boating escapes.

-TOP GRAPE VARIETIES
+TOP GRAPE VARIETIES IN RHODE ISLAND

 Rhode Island boasts a temperate climate due to its low elevation and oceanic influences.
-Cool-climate vitis vinifera grapes such as Chardonna, Pinot Noir and Riesling do well alongside hybrids and native grapes including the cold-hardy Vidal Blanc, Itasca, St. Croix, Chambourcin and Cayuga Blanc.
+Cool-climate vitis vinifera grapes such as Chardonnay, Pinot Noir and Riesling do well alongside hybrids and native grapes including the cold-hardy Vidal Blanc, Itasca, St. Croix, Chambourcin and Cayuga Blanc.

 In 1975, Rhode Island’s modern wine industry was born when Carolyn’s Sakonnet Vineyards was founded near Little Compton, in Newport County.
 Today, the state is home to a budding wine industry with one AVA and 15 wineries.